Tip #1: Do Not Aim To Match Or Beat Prices Offered By Competitors

 Andrew Hay, chief information security officer at DataGravity, noted that other connected devices in your home may have far fewer security controls than your work laptop, which may give cybercriminals easy access to your device.

-“Home-based workers must be diligent about what types of systems are on their
+“Home-based workers must be diligent about what types of systems are

 Looking for a new challenge now that you’ve retired from the corporate world?
 Why not start your own business?